-- 77. The proposed dwellings would each utilise a 240 litre capacity bin for recycling and a 180 litre capacity bin for refuse.
+- 87. The proposed dwellings would each utilise a 240 litre capacity bin for recycling and a 180 litre capacity bin for refuse.
 Residents may also subscribe for the garden waste collection service, via a 240 litre wheeled bin.
 There is sufficient space for these to be retained at each individual property within their gardens.
 The collection vehicle would not enter the development in order to service the bins and as such a collection point has been demarcated at the access point sufficient for one bin per property on collection day.
-Collection days vary between the types of bin collection. - 78.
-The plans are therefore acceptable from a Waste perspective.
+Collection days vary between the types of bin collection.
+The provision and retention of the bin collection area can be secured by condition. - 88.
+The proposed development is therefore acceptable from a Waste perspective.

-Flood Risk/ Drainage
+Flood Risk/Drainage

-- 79. The application site is mapped to show varied risk from surface water flooding.
+- 89. The application site is mapped to show varied risk from surface water flooding.
 The applicant has submitted a flood risk assessment which provides some reasonable justification that risk can be managed at this stage.
-However, the applicant has confirmed that the finished floor levels of all of the dwellings would be raised by a minimum of 150mm above surrounding ground levels and amended plans have been received to demonstrate this. - 80.
-The applicant has submitted a surface water drainage strategy utilising infiltration drainage via soakaways, permeable paving and bio retention.
-Whilst the LLFRA are broadly satisfied with the proposed approach they have recommended additional information be provided regarding a viable discharge point.
-Given that this is an outline planning application it would be reasonable to condition this and ensure that it is a prior to commencement condition, therefore ensuring that no development takes place prior to a solution being reached. - 81.
-Surface water is proposed to be discharged entirely via infiltration, but no on-site ground investigation or infiltration testing has been carried out.
-The applicant has suggested that this is currently not possible due to site access and again this can be conditioned prior to commencement. - 82.
-Maintenance responsibility should be more clearly established.
+The applicant has also confirmed that the finished floor levels of all of the dwellings would be raised by a minimum of 150mm above surrounding ground levels to reduce any risk of surface water flooding and amended plans have been received to demonstrate this. - 90.
+The applicant has also submitted a surface water drainage strategy utilising infiltration drainage via soakaways, permeable paving and bio retention.
+Whilst the LLFRA are broadly satisfied with the proposed approach they have recommended additional information be provided regarding a viable discharge point and that on-site ground investigation and infiltration testing is carried out. - 91.
+The applicant has stated that ground investigation/infiltration testing is currently unachievable due to the existing bungalow being occupied with existing structures that are in use blocking access for a piling rig to provide borehole samples.
+It has also been stated that the drainage consultant has explored the on-file strata maps and as a result are confident that the proposed design is feasible.
+Having regard to the above considerations, on balance, it is considered that it would be reasonable to condition that details of the surface water drainage scheme are secured prior to the commencement of development to ensure that there is adequate provision of surface water drainage infrastructure to meet the needs of the proposed development. - 92.
+In addition, it has also been recommended that maintenance responsibility should be more clearly established.
 The report currently states 'the occupier' but given the number of dwellings with shared drainage features, this should be more specific.
-This detail could be secured by condition.
+This detail can also be secured by condition. - 93.
+Having regard to the above considerations, the proposed development would accord with the provisions of Policy PP38 of the Poole Local Plan (2018).